nishamuktewar/techtree/quick_projects.md

    report
  - They would give FFL expertise in useful skills/tools to share with/help our clients
+ - They allow us to write about things that probably wouldn't work as reports because they don't lend themselves to prototypes/products, or they are a cool but very specialized use case

 Please add to this list!
+Please research and write about things on this list!

  - t-SNE for CEOs